Rchou97/rchou97.github.io/_pages/cv.md

 * **Coolblue**
   * Data Science Intern (April 2022 - August 2022)
-    * Collaborate with the forecasting data team to forecast potential sales in multiple seasonal product types of Coolblue.
+    * Worked on the weekly potential sales and demand forecast for one of the product types within Coolblue.
+    * Group different products based on their sales behaviours and propose different forecasting approaches for the selected product types.
     * Used technologies: SQL (BigQuery), Atlassian stack (Jira, Confluence and Bitbucket), GitHub, and Python.

 * **Finaps**
   * Process Engineer (November 2019 - April 2022)
-    * Actively contributed to Finaps' goal of creating insight, impact and trust for our clients.
+    * Implementation and maintenance of the information security and quality management systems.
+    * Worked on several continuous improvement initiatives in the form of chapters.
+    * Part of the tactical stream within the organisation.
+    * Mentored several (graduate) interns with their projects and research.
     * Mainly active in the fields of information security (ISO 27001) and quality management (ISO 9001) frameworks.

 * **Accenture**
   * Associate (March 2018 - September 2019)
-    * Started as an undergraduate intern where my research was scoped on data security tooling and applicable best practices to ensure GDPR compliance.
+    * Started as an undergraduate intern, which was scoped on data security tooling and best practices for GDPR compliance (March 2018 - August 2018).
-    * Project role was on the business operations side as a PMO practitioner, which was delivering account support at one of Accenture's Dutch accounts.
+    * Provided project management support across Accenture's Dutch accounts within the chemical industry.
+    * Tasks consist of managing project financials, calculating price margins for new projects and extensions, and collaborating with the project managers and managing directors to win new deals.
+    * Mentored several (graduate) interns with their projects and research.

 * **Finaps**
   * Junior Information Security Specialist (August 2016 - December 2017)
-    * Started as an intern.
-Research topic: design and implementation of the ISO 27001 framework.
+    * Started as an intern focused on implementing the ISO 27001 standard within the organisation (August 2016 - January 2017).
-    * Role was to actively contribute to Finaps' goal of creating insight, impact and trust for its clients within the field of information security.
+    * Managed to set up the ISO 27001 framework in a time frame of 7 months within the organisation.
+    * Worked on internal audits, writing information security policies, and performing risk assessments when (technology) changes occurred within the organisation.

 Volunteer experience/Personal projects
 ------